BU-KABlab/PANDA-BEAR/documentation/Contributing.md

 ### Project Overview

-PANDA-SDL is an open-source self-driving lab for polymer analysis and discovery.
+PANDA-BEAR is an open-source self-driving lab for polymer analysis and discovery.
 Before contributing, familiarize yourself with:

 - The [README.md](../README.md) file
 - The [Developer Guide](Developer-Guide.md)